izzy-baulk/EPQ-artefact/essay.md

             lower_lim = m
     return lower_lim - 0.05, upper_lim + 0.05
 ```
-Classes in Python are complex data structures used to create instances of objects, and perform operations on these objects.
 However instead of using one file to hold my entire project, I chose to split my project into three separate Python files, one to contain the visualisation code, one to contain the modelling code, and one to act a control program to run the two and pass information between them.
 This led me to the creation of the following flowchart to plan my project:

 ![image](https://user-images.githubusercontent.com/79797035/230920731-48912f20-61ed-485c-b46d-25d0ec687bba.png)